top of page

 • Talk about mental health needs in a supportive, non-judgmental way – emphasize that needing support is normal and OK!

+Sometimes people turn to harmful substances to help them cope with the challenges of being a new parent.
 Is your loved one experiencing problems related to drug or alcohol use?
-There are medication and other treatment options available to help pregnant people who are struggling with drugs or alcohol.
+There are medications and other treatment options available to help pregnant people who are struggling with drugs or alcohol.
 People who experience substance use disorders often feel shame, which can stop them from getting help.
 Emotional support, encouragement and access to treatment services will increase the chances of a healthy, safe pregnancy and positive birth experience for mother and baby.

 PROVIDERS